EmielGHY/ML6_challenge/README.md

 * Go to the menu of your project
 * Click *IAM & admin*
 * Click *Add*
-* Add `ml-eng-mug-evaluator@recruiting-220608.iam.gserviceaccount.com`as a member with the role *Project Owner*
+* Add `TODO: add correct service account`as a member with the role *Project Owner*

-After you added us to your project you should fill in [this form](https://docs.google.com/forms/d/1AmvTI_FEEo-fjyQKSJTqj3H2rqdvtSNty-Nxd0SdiLY) so we are able to automatically evaluate your solution to the coding test.
+After you added us to your project you should fill in [this form](TODO: add correct google form) so we are able to automatically evaluate your solution to the coding test.
 Once you've filled in the form you should receive an email with the results within 2 hours.
 We'll hope with you that your results are good enough to land an interview at ML6.
 If however you don't you can resubmit a new solution as many times as you want, so don't give up!

 If you are invited for an interview at ML6 afterwards, make sure to bring your laptop with a copy of the code you wrote, so you can explain your `model.py` file to us.